Purple Radio (London): History

 Purple Radio, was launched in 2001 with the backing of Kelvin MacKenzie and Lord Waheed Alli, and was a part of a bouquet of services provided by the Digital Radio Group (then part of the GWR Group).

 In 2003, to save costs, the station took the decision to merge with Gaydar Radio.
 Gaydar Radio eventually took the decision not to continue with Purple Radio as a separate output and put in a submission to the Radio Authority to take over Purple's frequency, and gained a DAB outlet on the London 3 Digital multiplex in 2004.
+Gaydar Radio then was taken on by Gaydio, which broadcasts in cities across the UK today.